attdevsupport/att-html5-sdk/sdk/doc_src/guides/getting_started/README.md

 HTML5 SDK Server
 ----

 The AT&T API Platform SDK for HTML5 provides examples to address cross domain access and other security concerns.
-The SDK provides a proxy between the Sencha Touch application and the AT&T APIs.
+The SDK Server provides a proxy between the web application and the AT&T APIs.
 It also provides appropriate methods to request the OAuth login sequence, fetch an access token, and make requests to the AT&T APIs.

 The HTML5 SDK Server layer has been implemented in three popular languages: Java, Ruby, and PHP.